uphy/agent-sync/docs/input-output.md

 # Input and Output Processing

-This document details how agent-def processes input files and generates output files.
+This document details how agent-sync processes input files and generates output files.

 ## Glob Pattern Support in Inputs

 The `inputs` field supports glob patterns with doublestar support for recursive matching and exclusions.
-Input paths are always resolved relative to the configuration file directory (where your `agent-def.yml` is located):
+Input paths are always resolved relative to the configuration file directory (where your `agent-sync.yml` is located):

 | Pattern | Description |
 |---------|-------------|